Mur - Frohnleiten

 You could park here right behind the school and start a shortened version of the tour directly from the town center.

 We continue upstream and go on to the next bridge (Brucker Schnellstraße S 35).
-From there we definitely prefer to paddle by the bank side and stick to the right side (left bank) in order to save energy around the long left-hand bend with its gravel banquet.
+From there we definitely prefer to paddle by the bank and stick to the right side (left bank) in order to save energy around the long left-hand bend with its gravel banquet.
 The paddling frequency increases and the first beads of sweat leave the epidermis.

-Alternative: You can shorten the route significantly or omit the upper part between the Frohnleiten power station and the town center if you go to the inconspicuous water access at the park on the nursing school.
+Alternative: You can shorten the route significantly or omit the upper part between the Frohnleiten power station and the town center if you go to the inconspicuous water access at the park by the nursing school.
 The same applies to the water access via the slipway under the highway bridge.

-Leave a review
+Leave a Reply